SamuelMolero26/decibel/README.md

 # Decibel Meter

-Fun project that started as funny/silly way for my roomate and I to finally determine who can whistle the loudess.
+A fun and purely for entertainment purposes project that started as a funny/silly way for my roommate and me to finally determine who could whistle the loudest.
-The idea came from Him and I just on the overall excution (AKA on coding it)
+The idea came from Him and I just on the overall execution (AKA on coding it)

-Hope you can enjoy it and potentially prove who has the loudest whistle among your peers :)
+I hope you can enjoy it and potentially prove who has the loudest whistle among your peers :)